andy770921/JS_project/algorithm.md

         });
     });

-    // all element are initially in a global stack const globalQueue = [...tagInfoList];
+    // all element are initially in a Global Queue const globalQueue = [...tagInfoList];

     // Sort